Common name: Rosemary

 Being an evergreen plant, the leaves are available at all times.

-There are numerous varieties and not all are suitable for cooking with.
+There are numerous varieties but not all are suitable for cooking.

 The most common variety is officinalis or Common Rosemary, which can grow to a height of 900-1200mm (3-4ft) high.

 The small, blue or white flowers open in March / April and continue to appear sporadically until September.